-Home Foreclosure in Georgia
+Home Foreclosure in Atlanta, Georgia

 After falling behind on mortgage payments for too long – usually 90 days – a person may receive a notice of foreclosure informing them that their house will be repossessed unless they repay the defaulted amount.
 In today’s economy, it is very difficult for families to catch up on mortgage payments.
 There is also very little time to answer a notice of foreclosure, typically 30 days, which is why it is important to know what options you have to prevent the loss of your home.